Jig Is Up, The

 - Timpani & Gourd: Pattern established at "D" should not change in m.
 98, 114, 132.

-- Oboe and Clarinet 1 in measure 62 missing accidentals for concert B-Naturals.
+- Oboe and Clarinet I m.
+62, missing accidentals for concert B naturals.

-- Trumpet 2: Letter "I" is off by a measure in the part.
+- Trumpet II: Letter "I" is off by a measure in the part.

 My original intent in composing The Jig Is Up was to create a playful, lighthearted tune and dance as homage to composer Percy Aldridge Grainger, whose music for winds I have always admired and whose biography I had recently read.
 However, as is often the case with the musical treatment of an Irish folk music these days (the main "jig" theme, while an original melody has the sounds and feel of an Irish folk tune), other ethnic elements found their way into the work, particularly in the percussion "jam" that underscores a large portion of the middle and end of the composition.
 A chorale-like segment comes out of the first jam and then transitions back to the 6/8 tune.
 With a return to the percussion tutti, the winds build to a unison flourish to conclude the piece.